-- Course waivers will be considered for students who have select professional certifications from Amazon, Apple, Cisco, Certified Internet Web Professional (CIW), the Computing Technology Industry Association (CompTIA), C++ Institute, EC-Council, EMC2, (ISC)2, Microsoft, Oracle, VMWare - Course waivers will be considered for specific courses within the School of Design related to the certification. - Certifications must have been earned within the last three years or are current through renewal. - The student's credential will be reviewed, and if the criteria are met, the course requirements will be waived and the grades will be posted on the student's transcript as a Course Waiver (CW) once the course waiver request form is signed.
+- Course waivers will be considered for students who have select professional certifications from Autodesk and Adobe. - Course waivers will be considered for specific courses within the School of Design related to the certification. - Certifications must have been earned within the last three years or are current through renewal. - The student's credential will be reviewed, and if the criteria are met, the course requirements will be waived and the grades will be posted on the student's transcript as a Course Waiver (CW).